bforbesc/bforbesc/README.md

 🌐 I also developed a [clustering cross-sectional data web app](https://bforbesc-clustering-web-app-ml-web-app-ee5tk5.streamlit.app) that lets you import your data and apply an unsupervised machine learning algorithm to discover and visualize clusters.

 I’m always open to discussions, collaborations, and learning opportunities.
-Let's connect and explore the world of data together!
+Let's connect and explore the world of data and AI together!

 ### Get in touch!